mar-ki/mar-ki.github.io/_posts/2022-11-15-GOAD-Enumeration.md

 cme smb ./hosts.txt --gen-relay-list ./smb_relay.txt
 ```

-> Consider to generate the list based on infos we got at the **What's on the network** step
+> Consider to generate the list based on infos we got at the **What's on the network** step.
-> Just to save some events that could trigger detection
+> Just to save some events that could trigger detection.
 > We're looking for: SMB Signing Disabled

 ## DC IPs